AdobeDocs/experience-manager-64.en/help/assets/using/managing-image-presets.md

 ## Managing Image Presets {#managing-image-presets}

-You manage your image presets in AEM by tapping or clicking the AEM logo to access the global navigation console and then tapping or clicking the Tools icon and navigating to **Assets **&gt;** Image Presets**.
+You manage your image presets in AEM by tapping the AEM logo to access the global navigation console and then tapping the Tools icon and navigating to **Assets **&gt;** Image Presets**.

 ![](assets/chlimage_1-494.png)